clyman88/Engineering_4_Notebook/README.md

 words = [print(b) for i in range(len(word)) for b in word[i]]
 ```
-Yes, it's the ugliest piece of garbage.
+Yes, it's an ugly piece of garbage.
 But it's *my* ugly piece of garbage.

 The big thing for Future Cole Lyman to remember is **list comprehensions**, which is how this code is so condensed.